pchagas72/write-a-C-interpreter/tutorial/en/2-Virtual-Machine.md

 The benefit of virtual memory is that it can hide the details of a physical memory from the programs.
-For example, in 32bit machine, all the available memory address is `2^32 = 4G` while the actaul physical memory may be only `256M`.
+For example, in 32bit machine, all the available memory address is `2^32 = 4G` while the actual physical memory may be only `256M`.
 The program will still think that it can have `4G` memory to use, the OS will map them to physical ones.